RuslanKhalitov/SparseFactorization/README.md

-# Sparse Factorization of Large Square Matrices
+# Sparse factorization of square matrices with application to neural attention modeling.
 Implementation of PSF-Attn.

 Link to the paper: https://www.sciencedirect.com/science/article/pii/S0893608022001460